Prevent. Divert. Compost.

 What is Food Cycle?

-Solana Center is proud to bring the Food Cycle Program to our community.
+Solana Center is proud to bring the Food Cycle program to our community.
 We are able to accept community members’ food scraps and process these organic materials on-site to create a high-quality soil supplement.
-The Food Cycle Program (previously Community Compost Program or CCP) is a co-op where San Diego residents and small businesses collect their organic waste in buckets using the Bokashi method and then deliver it to Solana Center to be turned into a nutritious soil amendment and distributed back into the community.
+The Food Cycle program is a co-op where San Diego residents and small businesses collect their organic waste in buckets using the Bokashi method and then deliver it to Solana Center to be turned into a nutritious soil amendment and distributed back into the community.
 Part of the program allows the participants to collect finished compost for their home gardens.

 Who should join?